AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-25-format-code-on-save-vs-code-eslint.md

 ---
 title: How to Format Code on Save in VS Code with ESlint
-description: Improve your developer experience by setting up ESLint and configuring VS Code to format code on save for JavaScript, TypeScript, and React projects.
+description: Improve your developer experience by setting up ESLint and configuring VS Code to format code on save.
 keywords: [format code on save, auto-format code on save, auto-formatting code, eslint, vs code, prettier]
 categories: [eslint, vscode, tooling]
 commentsId: 80
 isPopular: true
 thumbnail: thumbnail.png
+lastUpdated: 2021-10-29
 ---

-I've read my fair share of StackOverflow posts, GitHub issues, and Reddit threads on what you'd think would be a simple task: how to format code with ESLint (in VS Code).
-Eventually, I happen upon an answer that actually works, copy-paste the code, and move on with my life...
-That is, until I need to start a new project, when the whole cycle begins anew.
+I've read my fair share of posts on what you'd think would be a simple task: how to format code on save in VS Code with ESLint.
+Unfortunately, many of the answers you'll find online are outdated or simply don't work anymore.

 I don't know about you, but I'm tired of falling down this rabbit hole every time.
 Actually, at this point, they're just holes—all the rabbits have hopped off to greener and saner pastures, where you don't have to install ten different packages just so you can lint your code.

-My hope is that tutorial will serve as a useful resource for both you and my future self when we inevitably find ourselves asking the same question again.
-Bookmark it.
-Share it with your aunt on Facebook.
-And pray that I've done my job well enough that this works for you.

-But enough chit-chat—you're here to copy-paste.
+So, having suffered through this process enough times myself, I've put together this guide in case you forget how to set up ESLint to play nicely with VS Code.
+This tutorial will cover:

+1. Installing the core ESLint packages.
+2. Setting up a basic ESLint config.
+3. Configuring VS Code to auto-format code on save.

+If you already have a project with ESLint configured, feel free to jump to the section on [setting up VS Code to format code on save](#3-formatting-on-save-in-vs-code-with-eslint).

 {% include toc.md %}

-### Formatting Code on Save with VS Code and ESLint

-There are a few things we'll need to take care of to make sure ESLint works as expected.
-I'll guide you through this process step by step, all the way from installing ESLint to configuring it and setting up VS Code so that it lints your code on save.
-If you've already completed any of these steps, feel free to jump to the section you need.

-#### 1. Install ESLint (Optional: Prettier)
+## 1. Installing ESLint (Optional: Prettier)

 Since we want to use ESLint to format JavaScript, we'll need to install the `eslint` package (*gasp*).
 You can also optionally install Prettier and its associated ESLint plugins.
 By itself, Prettier is just a code formatter that enforces certain code style rules; people typically use both ESLint and Prettier together, extending ESLint with Prettier's recommended rules.
 If you want to use Prettier with ESLint, you'll also need these packages: